Danish media firms join forces to seek payment deal with Facebook, Google

 “That’s some Californian misunderstanding,” he added, referring to the U.S. tech giants’ home base.

-The inspiration for the initiative partly comes from the music industry, Orskov said, referring to musicians collectively negotiating rights with music streaming services such as Spotify (SPOT.N).
+The inspiration for the initiative partly comes from the music industry, Orskov said, referring to musicians collectively negotiating rights with music streaming services such as Spotify.

 Our Standards: The Thomson Reuters Trust Principles.